Unbiunio/DS-MARKET-TFM/README.md

 ## Sprint 2: Clustering

-We applied clustering techniques, specifically the K-means algorithm, to identify groups of similar products.
+I applied clustering techniques, specifically the K-means algorithm, to identify groups of similar products.
-In addition, we created clear and insightful visualizations that helped us better understand the behavior and composition of these clusters
+In addition, I created clear and insightful visualizations that helped us better understand the behavior and composition of these clusters

 ### * Cluster overview